-Free voluntary identification bracelets available for residents with non-visable disabilities
+Free voluntary identification bracelets available for residents with non-visible disabilities

 The Highland Park Police Department now offers free, voluntary identification bracelets for residents with non-visible disabilities in an effort to provide an enhanced level of safety to our most vulnerable residents.
 Occasionally, officers are called upon to address incidents where a person cannot communicate who they are or where they live.
 Voluntary identification bracelets allow emergency personnel to more quickly learn about a person’s diagnosis and how to best interact.
 Highland Park is the first community on the North Shore to implement this service.